HotPizzaYT/TrashTube/README.md

 # How to install

 Copy the files to your webserver under a folder named "tt".
+Then you want to extract vendor.zip to /tbh for thumbnail generation.
 Then, delete deleteme.txt in /ids.

 Then you're good to go